BusinessFinland/BF-design-system/Readme.md

 It will start two development servers.
 One is watching for changes in `/.styleguide` folder, and one is responsible for generating HTML from markdown files.

-### Generating a production build
+### Deployment

-To create a production build run `npm run build`.
+To deploy a new version of the styleguide run `npm run deploy`.
+Updated styles would be also available automatically.

-When created, you are going to find a `/dist` folder with production build inside the root directory.

 # Limitations